 Singapore-Australia Green Economy Agreement

-On 10 June 2021, Prime Minister Morrison and Singaporean Prime Minister Lee agreed to explore a Green Economy Agreement (GEA) between the two countries.
+On 10 June 2021, former Prime Minister Morrison and Singaporean Prime Minister Lee agreed to explore a Green Economy Agreement (GEA) between the two countries.
 The GEA would facilitate trade and investment in environmental goods and services, strengthen environmental governance, and contribute efforts to build global capacity to address climate change.

 The GEA has the potential to unlock exciting new opportunities for Australia’s clean energy export sector and to enhance investment and trade in environmental goods and services.
 It can help build new capacities to address climate change, whilst supporting economic growth and job creation in green sectors.
 The GEA will support our transition to a new energy economy and drive new investments, including in hydrogen.